I wrote a post called The Rose Garden at the start of June, so I thought I should write one about it at the end of June.

 Rosa ‘Lady of Megginch’ has been outdoing herself.
 Here she is with a light morning dew.

 ‘Lady Meg’ has a soft-leather petal texture.
 You can see it in the veining of the petals opening out on the left.
-It is the texture of the skin on the backs of my arms.
-Maybe that’s why I like her, revelling in her Aging Beauty.

 It’s not all about flower texture and form.
 I utterly love peony foliage, which provides jungly structure once the flowers have gone over.
 I love the repetition of shadows cast on the leaves.

 Once the flowers of the Gallica roses have gone over, they too provide lovely foliage, and support for their lax neighbours.
 I don’t stake my geraniums: I rely on the roses to hold them up.
 Roses make good friends.